Kotivskyi/ai-footbal-booking/backend/backend_architecture.md

 Controllers handle incoming HTTP requests, orchestrate the necessary business logic by calling services, and return responses to the client.

 *   **`authController.js`**:
-    *   `register(req, res)`: Handles user registration requests.
-Receives user credentials, calls the `authService` to create a new user, and sends a success or error response.
+    *   ✅ `register(req, res)`: Handles user registration requests
+        - Validates registration data
+        - Calls authService.registerUser
+        - Returns 201 on success, appropriate error codes on failure
-    *   `login(req, res)`: Handles user login requests.
-Receives user credentials, calls the `authService` to authenticate the user and generate a JWT, and sends the token in the response.
+    *   ✅ `login(req, res)`: Handles user login requests
+        - Validates login credentials
+        - Calls authService.loginUser
+        - Returns JWT token and user details on success
 *   **`bookingController.js`**:
     *   `getAllSlots(req, res)`: Retrieves a list of available football slots.
 Calls the `bookingService` to fetch and filter slots based on criteria (e.g., upcoming).
     *   `bookSlot(req, res)`: Handles requests to book a specific slot.
 Extracts the slot ID and user information, calls the `bookingService` to perform the booking, and sends a confirmation or error response.
 Enforces the "one active booking" rule.